-We dig and divide starting the end of July through August.
+We dig and divide starting August.
 Orders will be sent on a first come first served basis.
 We always ship priority mail and suggest opening the box immediately and planting ASAP.

 Just a GUIDE!
 Iris are one of the easiest and most forgiving plants to grow!